Adameister/testHTML/README.md

 ## Project Overview

 Dispite my background and schooling in computer science, I still am not comfortable creating a website from scratch.
 I want to learn how to fully design my own webpage with knowing how it works byond a shadow of a doubt.
+This project will mainly serve as a reference tool so I can pick up the tips and tricks of web development.

 ## Plans for the Future